 - 1. Participation: Weekly seminar discussion questions will be posed based on the assigned reading.
 Students will be required to have read and actively contribute to the discussion sections.
 (20% of the grade.
 Learning Outcome #1.) - 2.
-Discussion leader: Each student will be responsible for guiding one discussion section in the class.
+Presentation on a theme of the week: During weeks 3 13, students will sign up to provide a written or video presentation for the asynchronous hour of each week.
 (20% of grade.
 Learning Outcome #2.) - a.
-From the 3rd to the 13th week, students will sign up to lead a class discussion.
-Based on the assigned readings for the week, students should select one of the themes listed for that class session. - b.
-In addition to the required reading, discussion leaders will need to select at least one (1) book from the "Bibliography for alternative, diverse voices," and one (1) article on either the DTL or ATLA, in consultation with the instructors.
-Normally, the authors would not be from the student's own tradition. - c.
-Discussion leaders are responsible to present on the chosen theme, examining the views of God by the chosen authors for at least 20 minutes. - d.
-Presenters should also come up with at least 3 questions for the rest of the class for class to engage the theme.
-These questions, and any presentation material (such as outlines, or handouts) must be posted to the class canvas site prior to class. - 3.
+Based on the assigned readings for the week, students should select one of the themes listed in the syllabus for that class session. - b.
+In addition to the required reading, presenters will need to select at least one (1) source from the "Bibliography for alternative, diverse voices," or another source in consultation with the instructors.
+Normally, the authors would NOT be from the student's own tradition. - c.
+Presenters are responsible to post a written or oral presentation on the chosen theme (of at least 500 words or 4 minutes), examining how God as portrayed by the chosen author(s).
+The presentation, questions, and any presentation material (such as outlines, or links to videos) must be posted to the class canvas site prior to class. - d.
+Presenters should also come up with at least 2 questions for the rest of the class to engage with on that theme. - e.
+Students not presenting will be responsible to respond to the presenter's questions by posting before the next class session. - 3.
 Three Essays: Students will write a 1,500-2,000 word essay in response to a theme in each of the assigned texts, at the conclusion of each section.
 The essays should be written according to the appropriate academic conventions, following HIU's expectations of academic writing.
 (Each essay is worth 20% of the grade.
 Learning Outcome #3.)
+See "Guidelines for Writing a Research Paper."

+a.
+God: A Biography

-See "Guidelines for Writing a Research Paper." - a.
-God in the Book of GenesisMb.
-Christ: A Crisis in the Life of GodM - c.
+b.
+Christ: A Crisis in the Life of God

+c.
 God in the Qur'an

-Due Date Monday, 20 February Monday, 20 March Monday, 1 May
+Due Date

+Monday, 3 March

+Monday, 31 March

+Monday, 5 May